khiga8/kate-website/content/now/july2019-reflection/index.md

 Outside of work, I started to attend some career-related events hosted by groups such as ReactJS SF, Women4Good, and Women Who Code.
 These meet-up events turned out to be a great way to connect with others in the field, and become familiar with various topics one normally may not be exposed to.
 For example, Diversity and Inclusion was a topic that often came up at these events-- this was of natural interest to me.

 ##Post-grad Crisis
-In this first full-time software engineering role, I received the support I needed to grow as an engineer.
-Yet I still had feelings of uncertainty.
+In my first full-time software engineering role, I was extremely fortunate to receive the support I needed to grow as an engineer.
+Yet I still had feelings of uncertainty in this role.

 As a student, it felt like I had absolutely no time.
 If I was not in class, I was studying.
 If I wasn’t studying, I was working.
 If I wasn’t working, I was tending to my club commitments.
 I never really had time for myself.